Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaLua/docs/ecosystem.md

-# Core structure
+# Ecosystem

 the header collection:
 - kalaheaders

 the clis:
+- kalamake
 - kalamove
-- kalamake
+- kalamodel
 - kalafont
-- kalamodel

-Note: All clis follow the same original cli template which means all clis follow the same cli command system and can also accept system commands through the run command.
+`All clis follow the same original cli template which means all clis follow the same cli command system.`

 the libraries (rely on clis or headers in some way):
 - kalawindow
+- kalagraphics
+- kalaserver
-- kalaui
+- kalaphysics
 - kalaaudio
-- kalaphysics
-- kalaserver
 - kalalua

 the executables (rely on libs or clis or headers in some way):